firebird631/siis/doc/cli.md

 #### Tickers view ####

-This display tickers of the markets, accessible throught the Shift+T shortcut.
+This display tickers of the markets, accessible through the Shift+T shortcut.

 ![Tickers view](/doc/img/tickersview1.png)